• Skip to primary navigation

 Once the donuts have cooled, individually wrap them each in aluminum foil.
 Try to create a teepee with the top of the foil so it isn't touching the cinnamon sugar as much.

 Store them wrapped in foil at room temperature for up to two days.
+DO not store in an air tight container as it makes the cinnamon sugar get very wet.

 Once the donuts have cooled completely, wrap them each in aluminum foil.